-To contribute to strengthening the prevention, preparedness, surveillance and control of infectious diseases and other cross-border health threats or issues of public health concern in the EU/EEA Member States and at EU level, supporting the implementation of Decision 1082/2013/EU;

-- To contribute to enhancing response capacities for effective field investigation and communicable disease control at European, national and community level to meet public health threats, in particular for the EU response to cross-bored threats to health; - To contribute to strengthening the European and global network of public health professionals through the use of state-of-the-art, shared standards and methods, good practices and common public health objectives; - To contribute to knowledge transfers and capacity building within and between Member States; - To facilitate innovative inter-disciplinary and multi-sector cooperation and communication to achieve the above objectives while adjusting to emerging needs. - To contribute to the reduction of disparity across Europe in the prevention, preparedness, surveillance and control of communicable diseases.
+- To contribute to strengthening the prevention, preparedness, surveillance and control of infectious diseases and other cross-border health threats or issues of public health concern in the EU/EEA Member States and at EU level, supporting the implementation of Regulation (EU) 2022/2371. - To contribute to enhancing response capacities for effective field investigation and communicable disease control at European, national and community level to meet public health threats, in particular for the EU response to cross-border threats to health. - To contribute to strengthening the European and global network of public health professionals through the use of state-of-the-art, shared standards and methods, good practices and common public health objectives. - To contribute to knowledge transfers and capacity building within and between Member States. - To facilitate innovative inter-disciplinary and multi-sector cooperation and communication to achieve the above objectives while adjusting to emerging needs. - To contribute to the reduction of disparity across Europe in the prevention, preparedness, surveillance, and control of communicable diseases.

-The Fellowship Programme is part of ECDC's efforts to strengthen the public health workforce in the EU and benefits significantly from the contribution of EU/EEA Member States in terms of training resources.
-Member States provide training sites, supervision of the fellows and expert facilitation for EPIET/EUPHEM training modules, and are therefore key stakeholders in the programme.
+The Fellowship Programme is part of ECDC's efforts to strengthen the public health workforce in the EU/EEA and benefits significantly from the contribution of EU/EEA Member States in terms of training resources.
+Member States provide training sites, supervision of the fellows and expert facilitation for EPIET/EUPHEM training modules and are therefore key stakeholders in the programme.

-EPIET and EUPHEM are complementary paths in field epidemiology and public health microbiology, respectively.
-Both paths recruit fellows in one of two tracks, the EU and/ or the Member State (MS) track.
-In the EU-track, fellows train in a country other than their country/ies of citizenship, whereas in the MS-track, they remain in their country of citizenship/residency.
+In the EU-track, fellows are trained in a country other than their country/ies of citizenship, whereas in the MS-track, they remain in their country of citizenship/residency.
+A candidate for the EU-track with multiple countries of citizenship, must choose only one country to be ranked and scored by.

-This Administrative Decision governs the EU-track of the ECDC Fellowship Programme.